SebastianoF/bruker2nifti/README.md

 bruker2nifti_gui
 ```

-### Open the GUI and convert data without any programming
+### Open the GUI and convert data with no programming knowledge
 Download the repository as a .zip with button **clone or download** in the [repository home page](https://github.com/SebastianoF/bruker2nifti).
 Unzip the donwloaded file and double click on the file `run_setupper_MAC` in the `GUI` folder.